Paul McCartney: 2000–2009

 In July 2005, McCartney performed at the Live 8 event in Hyde Park, London, opening the show with "Sgt.
 Pepper's Lonely Hearts Club Band" (with U2) and closing it with "Drive My Car" (with George Michael), "Helter Skelter", and "The Long and Winding Road".
-(Note: In June 2005, McCartney released the electronica album Twin Freaks, a collaborative project with bootleg producer and remixer Freelance Hellraiser consisting of remixed versions of songs from his solo career.)
+(Note: In June 2005, McCartney released the electronica album Twin Freaks, a collaborative project with bootleg producer Freelance Hellraiser consisting of remixed versions of songs from his solo career.)
 In September, he released the rock album Chaos and Creation in the Backyard, for which he provided most of the instrumentation.
 (Note: Chaos and Creation in the Backyard is McCartney's most recent top-ten album as of 2012.
 It reached number 10 in the UK, and number 6 in the US.
 It was supported by a UK top-twenty hit single, his most recent as of 2014, "Fine Line", which failed to chart in the US, and "Jenny Wren", which reached number 22 in the UK.)
 (Note: McCartney followed the release of Chaos and Creation in the Backyard with the 'US' Tour, the tenth top earning act of 2005 in the US, taking in over $17 million in ticket sales for eight shows.
 During the opening performance of the tour, he played thirty-five songs, of which twenty-three were Beatles tracks.)
 In 2006, McCartney released the classical work Ecce Cor Meum.
 (Note: Ecce Cor Meum reached number 2 on the classical charts in both the UK and the US.)
 The rock album Memory Almost Full followed in 2007.
 (Note: Memory Almost Full reached number 3 in the US and spending fifteen weeks in the charts.
 As of 2014, it remains McCartney's most recent top-five album.)

 In 2008, he released his third Fireman album, Electric Arguments.
 (Note: Electric Arguments reached number 67 on the Billboard 200 and number one on the Independent Albums chart.)
+In September 2008, McCartney performed at Yarkon Park in Tel Aviv, his first ever concert in Israel, during the country's 60th anniversary year.
+His setlist featured 31 songs from both his Beatles and Wings catalogues.
+During the trip, he also visited Bethlehem, where he addressed the region's political situation, telling reporters, "All we need is peace in the region and a two-state solution."
 Also in 2008, he performed at a concert in Liverpool to celebrate the city's year as European Capital of Culture.
 In 2009, after a four-year break, he returned to touring and has since performed over 80 shows.
 More than forty-five years after the Beatles first appeared on American television during The Ed Sullivan Show, he returned to the same New York theatre to perform on Late Show with David Letterman.
 On 9 September 2009, EMI reissued the Beatles catalogue following a four-year digital remastering effort, releasing a music video game called The Beatles: Rock Band the same day.